 Paediatric audiology services under the NDIS

 Our mission is simply expressed

-We support and represent our Member Audiologists and Audiometrists
+We support and represent our Member Audiologists, Audiometrists and Business Owners

-Our profession continues to undergo changes which impact our Audiology and Audiometry businesses - our clients' choices, the quality and costs of hearing care we provide, the legislation, the marketplace, the business ethics.
+Added to the impact of the Corona Virus, our profession continues to undergo major changes which impact our Audiology and Audiometry businesses - our clients' choices, the quality and costs of hearing care we provide, the legislation, the marketplace, the business ethics.

 Some archives of the state of our industry: